rrbiz662/log-analysis/README.md

 # log-analysis-project
-Source code for Log Analysis Project.
+This project uses the `pyscopg2` library to query a mock PostgreSQL database for information on fictional news articles.
+The queries provide data on the top articles, top authors, and daily requests error percentage.

 ## Getting Started
 These instructions will get you a copy of the project on your local machine for development and/or testing purposes.

 ### Prerequisites
-To use the `VirtualBox` virtual machine (VM) the user will require `VirtualBox 5.1.34` or higher and `Vagrant 1.9.2` or higher .
+To use the `VirtualBox` virtual machine (VM) the user will require [VirtualBox 5.1.34](https://www.virtualbox.org/wiki/Downloads) or higher and [Vagrant 1.9.2](https://www.vagrantup.com/downloads.html) or higher .

 To run the python script the user will require `Python 3.6.4` or higher.